chibunduuchechi/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-a script converting from base two to base ten
+a script that prints all possible combinations of two letters except oo